STEAM Family Day: March 15, 2015

-In addition, a free drawing at the Balboa Park Visitors Center will give away, among other items, a Family 4-Pack of Balboa Park Passports, a Family 4-Pack to the SD Air & Space Museum’s Ripley’s Believe It or Not, tickets to a San Diego Junior Theatre performance, Old Town Trolley/Seal Tour tickets, four tickets to the San Diego Youth Symphony and the Conservatory’s Spring Showcase or Ovation Concert, and the Youth Symphony’s Live in Concert CD, and dinner for four at the Cosmopolitan Hotel from Fiesta de Reyes/Old Town State Park.
+A free drawing at the Balboa Park Visitors Center will give away, among other items, a Family 4-Pack to the San Diego Air & Space Museum and MathAlive!, tickets to a San Diego Junior Theatre performance, Old Town Trolley/Seal Tour tickets, four tickets to the San Diego Youth Symphony and the Conservatory’s Spring Showcase or Ovation Concert, the Youth Symphony’s Live in Concert CD, and dinner for four at the Cosmopolitan Hotel from Fiesta de Reyes/Old Town State Park.

-As in years past, this Science and Arts-themed Balboa Park Family Day will serve as a signature event of the annual San Diego Festival of Science & Engineering, from March 15 to 22, which culminates in the free Science & Engineering EXPO DAY at PETCO Park on March 22, featuring dozens of hands-on exhibits and various stage performances.
+As in years past, this Science and Arts-themed Balboa Park Family Day will serve as an anchor event of the annual San Diego Festival of Science & Engineering, from March 14 to 21, which culminates in the free Science & Engineering EXPO DAY at PETCO Park on March 21, featuring dozens of hands-on exhibits and various stage performances.
 For a complete schedule, visit www.sdsciencefestival.com.

 Balboa Park Family Day Activities/Offers:

 Children 12 and under are free with paid adult for general admission all day unless otherwise noted.
 General admission may not include special exhibitions.

 House of Pacific Relations International Cottages —Open Houses: All the cottages are open.
 Lawn Program:Free live music and dance performances 2 p.m.–4 p.m. for all ages courtesy of the House of Ireland, in celebration of St. Patrick’s Day.